Kamakura Komachi-dori Street 鎌倉小町通り

 Komachi-dori is, as one would expect, frequently crowded.
-It's a favorite haunt for daytime TV shows keen to unearth a new noodle shop or find a great bargain, leading inevitably to a spike in visitors with resulting lines of customers waiting in line to be seated at a popular new place.
+It's a favorite haunt for daytime TV shows keen to unearth a new noodle shop or find a great bargain, leading inevitably to a spike in visitors with resulting lines of customers waiting to be seated at a popular new place.

 It has been calculated that 18 million people come to Komachi-dori every year.
 Fortunately, the street is traffic controlled and sequestered for pedestrians during the daytime, so there is space to move around.
 Only delivery and emergency vehicles are allowed to pass through.

-If you tire of shopping, trendiness, and the crowds, simply slip through an alley to Wakamiya-oji and let the ponds and grounds of Tsurugaoka Hachimangu soothe you.
+If you tire of shopping, trendiness, and the crowds, simply slip through an alley to Wakamiya-oji and let the ponds and grounds of Tsurugaoka Hachimangu Shrine soothe you.